microsoft/tslint-microsoft-contrib/README.md

 `promise-must-complete`         | When a Promise instance is created, then either the reject() or resolve() parameter must be called on it within all code branches in the scope.
 For more examples see the [feature request](https://github.com/Microsoft/tslint-microsoft-contrib/issues/34). | 0.0.5
 `react-no-dangerous-html`       | Do not use React's dangerouslySetInnerHTML API.
 This rule finds usages of the dangerouslySetInnerHTML API (but not any JSX references).
 For more info see the [react-no-dangerous-html Rule wiki page](https://github.com/Microsoft/tslint-microsoft-contrib/wiki/react-no-dangerous-html-Rule). | 0.0.2
 `use-named-parameter`           | Do not reference the arguments object by numerical index; instead, use a named parameter.
 This rule is similar to JSLint's [Use a named parameter](https://jslinterrors.com/use-a-named-parameter) rule. | 0.0.3
+`valid-typeof`                  | Ensures that the results of typeof are compared against a valid string.
+This rule aims to prevent errors from likely typos by ensuring that when the result of a typeof operation is compared against a string, that the string is a valid value.
+Similar to the [valid-typeof ESLint rule](http://eslint.org/docs/rules/valid-typeof).| 0.0.5

 Development